 5. Roofing Repairs

 This seems to be one of the favourite DIY projects for many homeowners, yet it’s still something you should avoid doing on your own; the biggest reason being the risk of falling down and hurting yourself.
 And you all know just how dangerous a fall from the roof could be.
 It’s true that repairing a roof shingle may not be difficult to do, but is it really necessary to try and save money this way when you have to go up and down and put yourself at risk like that?
+Instead, hire a reputable roofing company such as Team Roofing.
+This Atlanta roofing company can examine the entire structure of your roof to determine potential issues.
 Of course, if you have a one-storey home with a roof slope less than 20 degrees, feel free to take up the gutter cleaning project when needed.
 But even these seemingly simply fixes shouldn’t be attempted when you’re home alone; you need someone to keep watch and hold the ladder.